 2. Estimate All Components

 Now go through the list and work out each item's cost.
-For instance, a job that says "setting up a meeting to discuss demands" could require purchasing and hiring, meeting rooms or purchasing any resources you need, such as a projector or flip chart pens.
+For instance, a job that says "setting up a meeting to discuss demands" could require purchasing and hiring, meeting rooms, or purchasing any resources you need, such as a projector or flip chart pens.
 There is a cost associated with that, so prepare quotes for your room hire and the other tools and note it down.
 According to www.scbi.com, the estimate aids developers in determining the feasibility and profitability of a potential project.
-Thus, the procurement of financing will also depend on the estimate report.
+Thus, the procurement of financing will also depend on the budget report.

 3. Calculate Estimates Together

 Now, you are going to add the estimates altogether.
 You should try to use a spreadsheet for you to do it quickly.
 After, add the costs in the next column and then calculate the column at the bottom.
 Let the spreadsheet be your budget outline.